andelf/rust-darts/README.md

-# rust-darts: Double-ARray Trie System Rust implementation.
+# rust-darts: Double-Array Trie System Rust implementation.

 Working in progress, USE AT YOUR RISK.
 PRs are welcomed.